emvii/UniversityProjects/CELL0014_Dynamic_Biological_Systems/README.md

 # Exploration of Bistability and Stochastic Influence in the Toggle Switch Gene Regulatory Circuit

 ## Objective
-This repository contains code for analyzing the bistable behaviour in a toggle switch gene regulatory circuit under stochastic influences.
+The repository HCKZ5-CELL0014 contains code for analyzing the bistable behaviour in a toggle switch gene regulatory circuit under stochastic influences.
 When run, the code generates 14 plots detailed in the document "HCKZ5-CELL0014-REPORT".

 ## Requirements
 The code was developed and tested in JupyterLab version 4.0.7 with Python 3.8.18.
 Ensure that your environment matches or is compatible with these versions.